-Besides ranking among the most successful managers in baseball history, Tony La Russa and Casey Stengel have something else in common: each had to leave his team during a season to receive treatment for a medical condition described as a virus.
+Besides ranking among the most successful managers, Tony La Russa and Casey Stengel have something else in common: Each had to leave his team during a season to receive treatment for a medical condition described as a virus.

-La Russa, the Cardinals manager who ranks No. 3 all-time in career wins, is sitting out a six-game road trip to Chicago and Cincinnati this week to receive testing and treatment for shingles, a viral infection of the nerve roots, according to webmd.com.
+At 66, La Russa, the Cardinals manager, sat out a six-game road trip to Chicago and Cincinnati in May 2011 to receive testing and treatment for shingles, a viral infection of the nerve roots.

-Stengel was 69 and known as ”The Old Professor” when he became ill on May 28, 1960.
+Stengel was known as “The Old Professor” when he became ill on May 28, 1960.

 When he was released from a New York hospital June 5, The New York Times reported the next day: